Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 Expenses deductible from the main share of the apprenticeship tax (TA)

-The main part of the apprenticeship tax may be small by deducting the following expenses:
+The principal share of the apprenticeship tax may be small by deducting the following expenses:

 • Investment expenditure in equipment and materials for a Apprenticeship Training Center (AFC) available to the company